UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS03.md

 ## Output data format

-The data are produced as a continuous data stream on the UART port.
+The data are produced as a continuous 9600 bps data stream on the UART port.
 The default firmware generates [MAVLink Tunnel packets](https://mavlink.io/en/services/tunnel.html), eliminating the need to modify autopilot firmware.
-This solution is suited for rapid deployment and testing of new environmental or scientific sensors connected autopilot without firmware development.
+This solution is suited for rapid deployment and testing of new environmental or scientific sensors connected to an autopilot without firmware development.
 It provides a plug-and-play bridge between your sensor and [TF-ATMON ecosystem](/instruments/TF-ATMON/).

-Alternatively, the device could output [Particle Detector Output File Format](/xdos_format) common for SPACEDOS, AIRDOS, and GEODOS instruments.
+Alternatively, with the different firmware, the device could output the [Particle Detector Output File Format](/xdos_format) on the same port, common to [SPACEDOS](/spacedos/), [AIRDOS](/airdos/), and [GEODOS](/geodos/) instruments.